shvardhan1994/object_detection/README.md

 pip install -e .
 ```
 ## Run the MNIST example
 This pipeline comes with a toy example to perform object detection on sample of intestinal organoid images and a pretrained model trained on the same dataset.
-The sample images can either be trained on top of the pretrained model or can be used for inference directly.
+The sample images can be used for inference directly and the predictions are saved `ObjectDetection/scripts/data/predictions` .

 To run the training (resp. testing) pipeline, simply run:
 ```